opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 #### Spec revision № 1.0

 ![Time Card](images/timingcard.png)
-Time Card is the heart of the Open Grandmaster Project.
+Time Card is the heart of the Open Time Server Project.
 You can find more info at www.ocptap.com

 ## Table of Contents